derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 ##### 5.2.1 Exploiting multi-dimensionality

-To accommodate for a very dispersed network or a small network, we simply suggest to increase the dimensions through which we establish perspectives about the network.
+To accommodate for a very dispersed network or a small network, technically a network at the **expansion phase**, we simply suggest to increase the dimensions through which we establish perspectives about the network.

 For every node that has an affinity group (_hat club_) and a pointers group (_boot club_) to other affinity groups, we will issue a second affinity group and a second pointers group such that, the second affinity group is a third dimension group allowing for a completely and entirely new view of the network and a unique membership set(_meaning more probabilities_) and a pointers group as a fourth dimension group that simply points to the other affinity groups at the third level.